Select Window Systems Logo Link

 Measuring for a new door

-Measuring for a new or replacement door is relatively straightforward, but there are a few things you need to consider to ensure the replacement door is an exact fit and works well.
+Measuring for a new or replacement door is relatively straightforward, but there are a few key considerations to ensure the replacement door is an exact fit and functions properly.

 A replacement door that is too small for the opening will let in draughts and be less secure than one that fits well, so it's worth taking time to ensure a good fit.